Rovas payment processor

 Step 3 — Bank transfer delayed flow

 Bank transfers are not settled at checkout.
 Rovas uses a three-step delayed flow.
-Server-to-server POST bodies use the same event + integer delayed convention as Step 2 (delayed is 1 for these bank flows while settlement is incomplete or for bank lifecycle events; Step 2 immediate payments use delayed: 0).
+Server-to-server POST bodies use the same shape as Step 2; distinguish flows by event (order-placed, delayed-confirmed, delayed-rejected, or synchronous payment-completed after settlement).

 Webhook: event=order-placed server → server

 Sent immediately when the buyer submits the order.
-Rovas calls your webhook via POST with a JSON body (Content-Type: application/json) including event, token, signature, and delayed=1.
+Rovas calls your webhook via POST with a JSON body (Content-Type: application/json) including event=order-placed, token, signature, and related fields.
 Use this to mark the order as awaiting payment in your system.

 Webhook: event=delayed-confirmed or delayed-rejected server → server